Stephen C. Pepper

 faith is but a specific form of feeling, religious, moral, or cognitive.

-line with the above elucidation we are readily led not only to the realization
+In line with the above elucidation we are

-of the epistemological imports of aesthetics, that what can be known can also
+aesthetics, that what can be known can also be felt, but that what can be felt

-be felt, but that what can be felt cannot be merely known, i.e.,
+cannot be merely known, i.e., conceptually.

-are led to the realization of the primacy of the experiential — a grand theme
+But, more importantly, we are led to the realization of the primacy of

-shared in common almost by all major philosophers of the contemporary age:
+the experiential — a grand theme shared in common almost by all major

-Whitehead, Dewey, Heidegger, Michael Polanyi, Pepper,
+philosophers of the contemporary age: Whitehead, Dewey, Heidegger, Michael

-... etc. The main contention of Popper’s
+Polanyi, Pepper, ... etc. The main contention

-Concept and Quality is based on the same insight.
+of Popper’s Concept and Quality is based on the same insight.
 It sheds much light on the moot issues in

 value-theories in general.
 What is value?—but a quality felt, a quality that